Vegan Potato Casserole | Creamy & Hearty

 • Mustard → omit

-Our potato gratin is vegan, but of course, you can use animal ingredients if you wish!
+Our potato casserole is vegan, but of course you can use animal ingredients if you want!

-*To replace cream and milk, soak 100 g cashews in hot water for 15 minutes.
-Drain, then blend with 450 ml hot water until smooth and creamy.
-Alternatively, stir 60 g cashew butter into 450 ml water.
+*To replace cream and milk, simply soak 100 g cashew nuts in hot water for 15 minutes.
+Drain the water and blend the nuts with 450 ml hot water until you get a smooth, milk- or cream-like consistency.
+Alternatively, you can stir 60 g cashew butter into 450 ml water.

 Inhalt